GarinJTanner/Final-Project/Red-Team.md

 ### flag1{b9bbcb33e11b80be759c4e844862482d}
-Tools used: dirb, wpscan
+Tools used: dirb, WPScan
-- Using dirb we were able to find a wordpress page: 192.168.1.110/wordpress
+- Using dirb we were able to find a WordPress page: 192.168.1.110/wordpress

 ![red10](https://user-images.githubusercontent.com/32025331/155897106-083e1297-c5d6-490f-af59-1ac251500554.PNG)

-- From there we ran wpscan:
+- From there we ran WPScan:
 ~~~
 wpscan -–url http://192.168.1.110/wordpress --wp-content-dir -at -eu
 ~~~